Skip to content

 Final Thoughts — Which Is Best For You?

-Both razors are good options for those who require a mild, non-aggressive shave.
-There is nothing between them in terms of what shaves the closest and the aggressiveness.
+Both razors are suitable options for individuals who prefer a mild, non-aggressive shave.
+There is nothing between them in terms of whcih shaves the closest and the aggressiveness.

-It will come down to personal preference on the handle length, three-part vs two-part, and maybe the appearance.
+It will come down to personal preference regarding the handle length, three-part versus two-part, and possibly the appearance.
 The lower cost of the standard and lined handle DE89 versions could be a deal breaker for some buyers.

-If I had to choose one, then it’s still the Merkur 34C for me.
+If I had to choose one, it would still be the Merkur 34C for me.
 Doing a side-by-side confirmed this!

 Merkur 34C Buying Options & Full Review